 MP for Bromley and Biggin Hill

-“A loyal Conservative backbencher with a centre-right outlook, who rarely rebels but has one notable exception on a Tobacco and Vapes Bill.”
+“A party-loyal Conservative backbencher with unusually low voting attendance who has one notable rebellion on the Tobacco and Vapes Bill.”

-Peter Fortune is a Conservative MP for Bromley and Biggin Hill, elected in 2024.
-He has served on the Public Accounts Committee and has sat on committees including the Data (Use and Access) Bill and the Absent Voting (Elections in Scotland and Wales) Bill, reflecting a focus on government oversight and voting-related issues.
+Peter Fortune is the Conservative MP for Bromley and Biggin Hill, elected on 4 July 2024.
+He serves on the Public Accounts Committee and, from June 2025, on the Absent Voting (Elections in Scotland and Wales) Bill committee, with earlier work on the Data (Use and Access) Bill [HL] committee in early 2025.

 Generated 21 February 2026